NamanSatish/namansatish.github.io/_projects/proj_4.md

     </div>
 </div>

 Because we are using projective geometry, we will set $$i = 1$$, which enforces consistent scaling, and solve for the remaining 8 unknowns.
-We can now solve for these 8 unknowns, let us start by expanding the above equation:
+To do so, we start by expanding the above equation:

 <div class="row l-page mx-auto">
     <div class="col-sm mt-3 mt-md-0">